ellisp/blog-source/_posts/2025-08-15-timeuse-summary.md

 <object type="image/svg+xml" data='/img/0290-facet-scatter.svg' width='100%'><img src='/img/0290-facet-scatter.png' width='100%'></object>

 Here we do see, for example, a very interesting result that within the three lower income categories of countries there is a negative relationship between male share of domestic chores and fertility.
 But in the highest income category, that relationship is reversed.
-In fact, the (lost) scatter plot that started me on this whole journey was basically the bottom right facet of this diagram.
+In fact, the scatter plot that started me on this whole journey was basically the bottom right facet of this diagram.

 ### Measuring gender inequality

-We need to do more though - we can get a measure of female economic empowerment (and hence choices between motherhood and employment).
+We need to do more though&mdash;we can get a measure of female economic empowerment (and hence choices between motherhood and employment).
 The best data I could find for my purpose on this was the [Gender Inequality Index](https://hdr.undp.org/data-center/thematic-composite-indices/gender-inequality-index#/indicies/GII) produced by the UNDP as part of their annual Human Development Report process.
 Here's what that number looks like for the countries that we have enough data for this overall blog:

 <object type="image/svg+xml" data='/img/0290-gii-lollipop.svg' width='100%'><img src='/img/0290-gii-lollipop.png' width='100%'></object>